Ciel and Sebastian from Black Butler sum just about everything that happened during the murder mystery arc and how it was to the Wordsmith Arther.

 The first Mission: Impossible film showed Ethan Hunt's internal summations (there are two possible solutions, depending on whether or not there was an accomplice) during a conversation with the Big Bad, while Ethan is verbally agreeing with the Big Bad that someone else did it.

 The Harry Potter series: Harry gets one in The Chamber of Secrets, near the end, he explains to Ron what the monster is and how it's been getting around the castle, having figured it out from the torn page they found in Hermione's hand.

 Fandorin also has a related one where he sums up the evidence with "(Statement).
 That is one.
 (Statement) That is two," and so forth, but this is usually part way through while he is still considering hypotheses.

 This occurs in nearly every episode of Monk, usually from the title character.
-Hence we should probably call hi the Trope Codifier.
-The line "Here's what happened" is normally used for these and is used in almost every episode (or possibly every episode)
+The line "Here's what happened" is normally used for these and is used in every episode.

 This was subverted on "Mr. Monk and the Garbage Strike": Monk, driven insane by a garbage strike, does the summation line before a telling an insane story about Alice Cooper murdering a man so he could steal his antique wingback chair.

-Or the one where Monk becomes traumatized because of an earthquake, and does the entire summation in gibberish.
-You can still kind of tell what he's saying because the show still gives you flashbacks to the crime.
+Monk becomes traumatized because of an earthquake, and does the entire summation in gibberish.
+You can still tell what he's saying because the show still gives you flashbacks to the crime.